Alpha and Omega Semiconductor Limited

 Scan Results

 Daily timeframeAlpha and Omega Semiconductor Limited designs, develops, and supplies power semiconductor products for computing, consumer electronics, communication, and industrial applications in Hong Kong, China,.
-The $1.36B market capitalization puts AOSL squarely in small-cap range for its industry.
+At a $935.9M market cap, Alpha and Omega Semiconductor Limited ranks as a small-cap company within technology.
 The company offers power discrete products, including metal-oxide-semiconductor field-effect transistors (MOSFET), Shielded-Gate low voltage and mid-voltage MOSFETs, SuperJunction high voltage MOSFETs, and trench-stop insulated gate bipolar transistors (IGBTs), as well as application specific MOSFETs for use in smartphone chargers, battery packs, notebooks, desktop and servers, data centers, base stations, graphics card, game boxes, TVs, AC adapters, power supplies, motor control, power tools, e-vehicles, white goods and industrial motor drives, UPS systems, solar inverters, and industrial welding.

 Market Cap